shafferz/personal-website-v2/content/post/blackfaculty.md

 on the Allegheny website.
 By all found accounts, Allegheny College is on par with the other schools in its SCG.

 > We need support.
 Who are we supposed to go to?
-To look up to? —<cite>Brianna Watson, '19</cite>
+To look up to?—<cite>Brianna Watson, '19</cite>

 Regardless of how Allegheny stacks up with its similar schools, however, students of color feel a lack of support and a need for a more ethnically